 Complications of varicose vein surgeries are frequently asked to the vascular surgeon.
-Often this is not discussed in depth it should.
-Even because in most cases of varicose veins the patient has the option of doing nothing.
-The following table has the complication rates of various procedures that can be done for varicose veins.
+Unfortunately, this is often not discussed at the depth it should.
+As in most cases of varicose veins the patient has the option of doing nothing and living the rest of his life using elastic compression.

 As a scientific basis for the charts we took the complications in a systematic review of Cochrane, which translates clinical trials on the subject.
 References at the bottom of the page if there is interest.
-Two observations before analyzing.

 In the CHIVA x stripping studies, CHIVA had hematomas at 46% and stripping at 71%.
 In the Laser x stripping studies the laser had spots in 31% and surgery in 39%.
 This suggests that CHIVA studies were stricter or earlier in this evaluation than laser studies.
 Concrnig skin spots on foam, the meta-analysis revealed that in Stripping 3.2% and in the foam 4.5% of the patients had spots.
-The same Stripping surgery that had 71% in the studies against CHIVA had 3.2% in the studies against foam, making it clear that the method of evaluation was different.
+The same Stripping surgery that had 71% in the CHIVA studies had 3.2% in the foam studies, making it clear that the evaluation method was different.
 There are studies that demonstrate early skin blemishes with 30% foam.
 This probably happened because some studies evaluated patients soon after and others evaluated months later when many of the spots were gone.